datacommonsorg/data/scripts/us_census/decennial/README.md

-# Decennnial Census Redistricting Files Import
+# Decennnial Census - Redistricting Files

-Includes cleaning scripts to process the 2010 and 2020 Decennial Census' Redistricting File.
+Includes cleaning scripts to process the 2010 and 2020 Decennial Census' Redistricting Files.
 This is a preliminary release before the full Summary Files are released and before the data is available on https://data.census.gov.

 The import contains new data for about 11 existing StatVars (see